YoungChulDK/GarminCryptoPrices/README.md

 # Garmin Connect IQ Widget - Cryptocurrency Prices
-Garmin - Connect IQ Widget for Current Price of Top 5 Cryptocurrencies.
+Widget to keep you updated on the current prices of top 5 cryptocurrencies on CoinMarketCap.

 Currently it shows the current price of Bitcoin (BTH), Ethereum (ETH), Bitcoin Cash (BCH), Ripple (XRP) and Litecoin (LTC)

-*Built for Garmin ConnectIQ SDK - 1.4.0 and higher.*
+*Built for Garmin ConnectIQ SDK - 1.3.0 and higher.*

 ![alt text](https://github.com/YoungChulDK/CryptoPricesGarmin/blob/master/Images/CryptoGarmin.jpg?raw=true)